 Mix the fish sauce with sugar, shallots, garlic, and black pepper to make this sweet and salty marinade, which imparts a lot of flavor on thinly sliced sirloin tip.

-I originally intended to eat the beef wrapped in lettuce with vermicelli and nuoc cham, but the idea of using it for banh mi instead was irresistible.
+I originally intended to eat the beef wrapped in lettuce with vermicelli and nuoc cham, but the idea of using it for a banh mi–inspired sandwich instead was irresistible.

 - Active time: 1 hour

 - 2 pounds beef sirloin tip, sliced into 1/8-inch strips

 - 1/3 cup fish sauce

 - 2 tablespoons finely minced shallot